Which of the following incorrectly describes the similarities bet... | Channels for Pearson+

 26. Nucleic Acids and Protein Synthesis

-Which of the following incorrectly describes the similarities between nucleic acids and proteins?
+Which of the following incorrectly describes the similarities between the structural levels of nucleic acid and proteins?

-Which of the following incorrectly describes the similarities between nucleic acids and proteins?
+Which of the following incorrectly describes the similarities between the structural levels of nucleic acid and proteins?